sramos02/OpenPipe/README.md

 ### Authors and Contributors
-In 2012, Sean Kenny (@polycoder), built the OpenPipe HTTP Pipeline Framework v1.0
+In 2012, Sean Kenny, built the OpenPipe HTTP Pipeline Framework v1.0

 ### Support or Contact
 Having trouble with OpenPipe? contact skenny214@gmail.com with questions